-Secondly it gave me the ability to accept the cast that I have been given to perform with and repeatedly urged me to create an outstanding show for the audience.
-Irrespective of who the cast members are, where they come from and how they got there, the principle of theatre/play demands that we trust them completely.
+Secondly, it gave me the ability to accept the cast that I have been given to perform with, and it repeatedly urged me to create an outstanding show for my audience.
+Irrespective of who the cast members are, where they come from and how they got there, the principles of play - and of the theatre -demand that we trust them completely.
 Trust is built by knowing each member deeply.
 It is a beautiful journey of curiosity, observation, finding commonality, and having permission to fail - for yourself and for others.
 Every person in a team has potential for success.
 Constant communication with each member is the only way to either realise this potential, or to release them for another space.
 A high potential group of performers in complete collaboration can be an energy to reckon with.

 Finally, it strengthened in me the value of rehearsal.
 Rehearsing means to have complete focus on the task at hand, and to be able to practice the piece with the team several times.
 It brings forth characters of being well-organised and having rehearsal time and space, which is sacrosanct for theatre.
 This is what allows for performance to be fluid and free of error.
 However most performers in the real world are grappling with a volatile, uncertain, complex and ambiguous environment.
 So how can the theatre world prepare you for that?
 The most essential elements of a rehearsal are spontaneity and improvisation, which can be fascinating and effective when applied to business.
 While you are performing, that moment of error or uncertainty on the stage can strike anytime.
 An actor’s ability to be present, think on their feet, to have no choice to be in victim mode and make a quick transition into action is crucial, because the show must go on!